The sidewalk

 carpet of gulmohor flowers on a wet road

-I woke up to clear skies and the still-cool breeze of a summer dawn.
-There had been no storm the previous night, nor was there one brewing.
-Nothing prepared me for the devastation that lay ahead.
-For as I turned the corner, there they were, by the hundreds and thousands, thickly carpeting the sidewalk.
+I was reading the Mahabharata—unabridged, whole, explicit in every gory detail.
+The vivid images of the bloody battlefield were still fresh in my mind as I turned the corner.
+And stood aghast.
+There they were, by the hundreds and thousands, thickly carpeting the sidewalk.
 Unclaimed, mangled bodies lying dismembered, trodden, and trampled.
 The sidewalk of the dead and dying.
 The casualties of a fierce battle.

 The great war

-Was this like the great war that was often talked about?
+Was this the great war?
 Where kinship didn’t count and brother killed brother?
-Like in the past, here too they had been anchored by the same roots and nourished by the same sap.
-They had been bathed equally by the rain and sun, and caressed by the same breeze.
+Here too they had been anchored by the same roots and nourished by the same sap.
+Bathed equally by the rain and sun, caressed by the same breeze.
 Yet they had fought bitterly.

 What had led to this great war?
-Did they fight for that extra bit of sunshine?
-For minor differences in hue?
+Was it for that extra bit of sunshine?
+Or did they clash due to minor differences in hue?
 Did those occupying the higher branches claim higher status for themselves?
 Or did they vie for the attention of the thieving bees?
-Or did a whisper in the breeze fan the flames of hatred?
+Maybe it was just a whisper in the breeze that fanned the flames of hatred.

 Was it perhaps, hubris?
 At the very pinnacle of their glory, with the sun in their eyes and the adulation of the crowds in their ears, did they think they were indestructible?
 Did each branch claim supremacy, forgetting that their massed coexistence was their strength?
 The secret of their striking beauty was the rich variations of the crimson, scarlet, and orange; not one single hue.
 Did they allow a minor scuffle to spread unchecked, spreading discontent, inflaming passions, till the entire avenue was a fratricidal war zone?